Self-Leadership · You Were Never Series

 Shrinking is not the same as being polite.
 It is not the same as being considerate or reading the room well.
 Shrinking is when you remove the parts of yourself that might make someone uncomfortable, not because those parts are wrong, but because you have learned that taking up full space comes with a cost you would rather not pay.

 So you adjusted.
 You got smaller.
 You got quieter.
 You got better at reading what people wanted from you and giving them that version instead of your actual one.
+This is the early shape of what eventually gets called people pleasing: not a personality trait, but a learned response to a specific cost that once felt too risky to pay.
 And somewhere along the way you started calling it maturity.
 You told yourself you had learned how the world works.
 What you had actually learned was how to make yourself easier to be around at the cost of being less genuinely present.

 The adjustment made sense at the time.
 The problem is you kept making it long after the original situation changed.
 As explored in healing is not proof that you failed, the ways we protect ourselves in one season do not automatically update when the season changes.
 You built the habit for a specific kind of room.
 You kept it for every room after that.